 Before we get started with a list of dishes here’s a quick tip for families when it comes to cooking for those with hypertension:-

 Involving the whole family in cooking process will help other family members stay vigilant about the kind of food they consume and of course understand why and how to help out the members suffering from hypertension.
 Children can be supervised and carefully taught how to cut vegetables and measure out ingredients.
 This is a skill that will help them as they advance beyond the home.
-Teaching children to avoid high sodium intake and choose the right foods can help to improve their health for years to come.
+Teaching children to avoid high sodium intake and choose the right diet for blood pressure and foods can help to improve their health for years to come.

 Now let’s take a look at five healthy Indian dishes for those struggling with high blood pressure: